Kelil02/Web-Project/Project_Phases/1_Definition_and_Planning.md

 Age: 26

-Occupation: Marketing Specialist

 Location: Helsinki

 Goals:
 1. Wants to lose weight and build muscle.
 2. Needs a way to track her daily workouts and nutrition intake.

 Challenges:
 1. Struggles to stick to a consistent workout routine.
 2. Needs motivation and tracking features to stay on track.

 Needs:
 An easy-to-use app to log workouts, set goals, and track progress.
-Nutrition tracking features to monitor calories and macros.
+Nutrition tracking.

 Tech Savviness:
 Comfortable with using fitness apps and tracking tools.

 Preferred Device:
-Smartphone (wants quick access to her workout and progress).
+Smartphone.

 Persona 2: Health Enthusiast (Customer)
 Name: Alex
 Age: 32